 Women in India and around the world are increasingly attaining higher education, mastering key skills valued in the job market and aiming for thriving careers.
 Women now constitute more then 50% of University students in US, UK and most parts of the developed world.
 India is catching up fast to this global trend as well.
 Women also on an average, outperform men in academic performances and educational achievements, right from the kindergarten to the university, worldwide.
 Yet, unfortunately despite these gains, when it comes to workforce participation, career advancement and especially representation in top leadership positions, women still lag behind.
 That is, for a majority of women around the world, the glass ceiling is still a reality.
 And this needs to be fixed, in order to build a truly fair, meritocratic and egalitarian society.

 So, why does this Glass Ceiling still persists ?
 And how can we dismantle it ??
-A dig on any good search engine online, will provide you with links to a whole list of articles talking about the issue, about how various factors, right from sexism and misogyny in the workplace to lack of safety etc. prevents women from continuing their participation in the workplace and subsequently keeps them from reaching the top.
+A dig on any good search engine online, will provide you with a whole list of links to articles talking about the issue, about how various factors, right from sexism and misogyny in the workplace to lack of safety etc. prevents women from continuing their participation in the workplace and subsequently keeps them from reaching the top.
 True, these are serious issues that needs to fixed.
-But, the problem here is that, most of these articles often somehow miss out on talking about one crucial factor that is also greatly responsible for the existence of the glass ceiling in addition to all the other factors, that these articles already point out .
+But, the problem here is that, most of these articles often somehow miss out on talking about one crucial factor, that is greatly responsibile for the existence of the glass ceiling too, in addition to all the other factors that these articles already point out .
 That is the sexism at home.

 Gender equality is not just about equality in the workforce, but is also about equality at home.
 And we can’t dismantle the patriarchy at the boardroom or the parliament, without dismantling the patriarchy at the family level.
 It’s time, we start asking career men as well, on how they balance career and family, and start expecting from them, the same.
 Its time men seriously pitch in and do their fair share of chores at home, as women make their headways into the workplace.
 It’s time we teach our sons some cooking and cleaning, just as we encourage our daughters to aspire for thriving careers.
 Because, gender equality starts at home.
 So, let’s start it from there itself…